JakeLikeStrawberry/Talk2Friends/README.md

 1. Required Profile Information:

 After initial registration and email validation, first-time users are directed to a page where they need to fill out all their personal information fields (name, age, affiliation, type) before they can proceed to the typical Meetings page.

+2. User input is limited for their information such as name and affiliation so that it will not register over a certain length to prevent any potential user misuse

+3. Users in meetings and friends lists are now shown by their names and not their emails

+4. The recommended friends page now highlights users with purple that are international students